CLT for biorthogonal ensembles and related combinatorial identities: Proofs of the Main results

 \subsection{Paths formulation and the proof of lemma~\ref{thm:cumulants}.}

-Let $\Xi_N$ be a BOE with recurrence matrix $\J=\J^{(N)}$.
+Let $\Xi_N$ be a BOE with a recurrence matrix $\J=\J^{(N)}$.
 In section~\ref{sect:cumulants}, we have proved that the cumulants of a linear statistic $\Xi_N(F)$, where $F$ is a polynomial, can be expressed in terms of the recurrence matrix $\J$.
 Namely, if we let $\M=F(\J)$, by formula (\ref{Laplace_5}),

-Since $\J$ is a band matrix and $F$ is a polynomial, the matrix elements of $\M$ in the canonical basis of $l^2(\N_0)$ are finite and, by (\ref{band}), $\M$ has at most $\W^{\deg F}$ non-zero diagonals, so that the cumulant $\Cu^n_N[F]$ is well-defined for all $n,N\in\N$.
-In the following, we will express the traces on the r.h.s$.$ of formula (\ref{cumulant_0}) in term of sum over paths on the adjacency graph $ \mathcal{G}\big(\M \big)= (\N_0, \vec{E})$ and, in this way, compute the limit of $\Cu^n_N[F]$ as $N\to\infty$.
-First, we need to introduce some notations.
+Since $\J$ is a band matrix and $F$ is a polynomial, the matrix elements of $\M$ in the canonical basis of $l^2(\N_0)$ are finite and, by (\ref{band}), $\M$ has at most $\W^{\deg F}$ non-zero diagonals, so that the cumulants $\Cu^n_N[F]$ are well-defined for all $n,N\in\N$.
+Our strategy is to express the traces on the RHS of formula (\ref{cumulant_0}) in term of sum over paths on the adjacency graph $ \mathcal{G}\big(\M \big)$.
+First, we need to introduce further notation.
 For any $n>0$ and $j_1,j_2 \ge 0$, we denote

 In general, if $n= n_1+\cdots + n_\ell$, for any $j_1,\dots, j_{\ell+1} \ge 0 $, we define